Programme organization for the EGU General Assembly and main tasks of chairs and conveners

 During the initial period of the abstract submission, authors are able to submit their contributions together with a support application.
 Conveners are kindly asked to evaluate and rate those applications in order to provide the support selection committee with their preferences for whom should be granted financial support.
 The EGU support selection committee will consider this ranking and other priority factors in their final decision.
 Applicants will be informed accordingly.

 Abstract deadline (Beginning of January)

-Before the deadline, conveners should verify that all abstracts that they expect from colleagues are uploaded and, if this is not the case, solicit them.
-(Note that also solicited abstracts must be submitted in time and that there is no abstract fee waiver).
+Before the deadline, conveners should verify that all abstracts that they expect from colleagues are uploaded and, if this is not the case, solicit them to upload their abstract before the deadline.
+Conveners should also have in mind that solicited abstracts must also be submitted in time, following the EGU general guidelines.

 Abstract implementation, sessions merging and tagging (January)

 During the implementation phase, conveners are asked to review all abstracts submitted to their session, including those suggested to be transferred from another session to their session.
 They have to decide if they accept or reject the abstracts.
 They can also transfer abstracts that do not fit to the content of their session to another session.
 Conveners are strongly advised to get in touch with the SD Chair if they need help with their decisions.

 In addition, during this phase, conveners may upload late contributions which were directly sent to them by email.
 Late contributions uploaded by conveners have an increased abstract fee and also need to be paid (authors should then urgently take care of the abstract fee payment following the instructions they will receive from the system).
 After the late contributions deadline, abstracts cannot be accepted anymore.

 The outcome of this phase is the final list of active contributions to be scheduled in the session.
 Sessions that received few submissions at the end, or are very similar in scope, can be merged.
 If this is the case, it is important to conveners to be in close contact with the HS SD Chair to find the best way to proceed in the sessions merging phase.